 When ready, return via the spur to the main footpath and head left, bearing west on the Cat Rock Trail.
 The next couple miles are relatively uninteresting but mostly flat or gradually sloping.
 At times, it is possible to peek through the trees on the left for a view of Frederick Valley as the trail bears southwest toward Bob’s Hill.
-At 3.1 miles—1.6 miles from Cat Rock—hikers will reach a fork; take a left on the blue-blazed Catoctin Trail, a 27-mile hiker’s path that extends from Catoctin Mountain Park in the north to Gambrill State Park in the south.
+At 3.1 miles—1.6 miles from Cat Rock—hikers will reach a fork; take a right on the blue-blazed Catoctin Trail, a 27-mile hiker’s path that extends from Catoctin Mountain Park in the north to Gambrill State Park in the south.

 Bizarrely, after gradually cresting the highest point on the hike (1,777’), the trail doubles back toward the northeast, effectively tracing the same terrain as the Cat Rock Trail (less than 100-200 yards away) en route to the junction.
 It’s not until 3.7 miles that the trail corrects course and heads west, gradually descending toward the Hunting Creek Valley below.
 At about 4.1 miles, the pace of descent quickens, dropping nearly 400 feet in less than a mile.